CasperDev/vz-dis-dos/doc/source/Chapter5/index.rst

 known.

 However, this is not sufficient for new files to be created in a program.
-Such files must then also be deleted, otherwise the file will be updated when OPEN is repeated and you will have your data in the file more than once.
+Such files must then also be deleted, otherwise the file will be updated when :guilabel:`OPEN` is repeated and you will have your data in the file more than once.
 In all these cases, the following procedure is recommended:

-At the end of all programs under development you define a block with CLOSE calls and possibly also delete calls for all files addressed in the program.
-If the program is interrupted as mentioned above, simply call this routine with RUN line number.
+At the end of all programs under development you define a block with :guilabel:`CLOSE` calls and possibly also delete calls for all files addressed in the program.
+If the program is interrupted as mentioned above, simply call this routine with :guilabel:`RUN` line number.

 In a program, you edit the three files DAT1, DAT2 for reading, and DAT3 is recreated.